 NURS 374 Skills Nursing Leadrshp & Mgmt (3) Development of effective leadership skills, communication skills, interpersonal skills, presentation and technical writing skills necessary for nursing leadership and management.
 Emphasis on team management and conflict resolution skills are included.

 NURS 375 Applied Human Nutrition (3) Applied nutrition in human health and disease, and the nurse's role in supporting nutritional care.
-Pre: one chemistry and one anatomy/physiology course, or instructor’s consent.
+Pre: one chemistry and one anatomy/physiology course, or consent of instructor.
 Note: Restricted to Pre-nursing and Nursing students only.

-NURS 376 Human Lactation (3) No prerequisites, corequisites, crosslisting, special grading options or repeatablility for credit.
+NURS 376 Human Lactation (3) No prerequisites, corequisites, crosslisting, special grading options or repeatability for credit.
 An Indepth focus on the anatomical and physiological basis of lactation and breastfeeding.
-This course includes the history of infant feeding in the US, the role of culture, benefits of human lactation including composition of human milk, evidence-based breastfeeding support for expectant and new mothers, and identification of barriers and common breastfeeding problems.
+This course includes the history of infant feeding in the US, the role of culture, benefits of breastfeeding, anatomy and physiology of human lactation including composition of human milk, evidence-based breastfeeding support for expectant and new mothers, and identification of barriers and common breastfeeding problems

-NURS 410L Community Hlt Care Practicum (3) (lab) Application of the nursing process in the delivery of nursing care to individuals, families, groups, and communities.
-Integration of community resources in collaborative relationships with community agencies to service populations with specific health care needs.
+NURS 411L Community & Collaboration Prac (3) Application of the nursing process in delivery of nursing care to individuals, families, groups, and communities.
+Integration of a service learning project utilizing organizational resources in collaborative relationships with community agencies.
 Note: Restricted to Nursing students only.

-NURS 459 Nursing Review (1) Review of human body systems, nursing management, concepts, and skills in client health care.
-Note: Restricted to Nursing students only.
+NURS 459 Nursing Review (2) Review of human body systems, nursing management, concepts, and skills in client health care.
+Note: Pre: Nursing Major

-NURS 459L Nursing Review Practicum (2) (lab) Application of nursing skills in concentrated clinical experience in the acute care setting.
-Note: Restricted to Nursing students only.
+NURS 459L Nursing Review Practicum (1) (lab) Application of nursing skills in concentrated clinical experience in the acute care setting.
+Pre: Nursing Majors

 NURS 471 Intro Rural-Home Health Care (3) Introduction to the theory and role of the nurse in providing culturally congruent care in rural and home settings for client/family systems.
 Will examine the establishment of cooperative relationships with appropriate rural agencies.
 Note: Restricted to Pre-nursing and Nursing students only.